Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 By default, classes are serialized as a CBOR map, which corresponds to major type 5.
 This means that each property of the class is stored as a key-value pair.

-You can serialize a class as a CBOR array, major type 4, with the [`@CborArray`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-cbor-array/) annotation.
+You can serialize a class as a CBOR array (major type 4) with the [`@CborArray`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-cbor-array/) annotation.
 This can be useful for encoding COSE message structures, which [RFC 9052](https://www.rfc-editor.org/rfc/rfc9052#section-2) defines as CBOR arrays.

 Here's an example: